ashwin4ever/DataSciPy2020/README.md

 analysis principles.
 The lecture is followed by an 1h 10 min long guided tutorial during which the programming/analysis is performed by the students based on a pre-prepared [Jupyter Notebook](https://jupyter.org).
 Lecture and tutorial are separated by a short 5 min break.

-All lectures and guided tutorials take place at **11h-13h on Wednesday's in room Durkheim, 2nd floor, 45 rue des Saints-Pères** between **September 9th and December 2nd, 2020**.
+All lectures and guided tutorials take place at **11h-13h on Wednesday's in room Durkheim, 2nd floor, access code: C2164, 45 rue des Saints-Pères** between **September 9th and December 2nd, 2020**.

 **Lecture Overview**